Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 When converting schedules from the buil-in GUI editor to CRON notation inside YAML I had to follow the guidelines which are stated [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml#migrating-from-the-classic-editor).
 These instructions tells us that schedules in YAML pipelines are expected as CRON notation, but more notably in UTC format.
 In the classical pipeline you can determine in which timezone OffSet you want to run the schedule.
 In YAML there is no such way and it expects a UTC based notation.

 DayLightSaving corrections are ignored by YAML pipelines. e.g CEST will not be +2 based on UTC but rather +1 (based of the non-DST timezone CET).
 Converted schedules are formatted as UTC w/o DST correction.
-This might the schedule in the YAML file has a different day / time as configured in the GUI pipeline.
+This might mean that the schedule in the YAML file has a different day / time as configured in the GUI pipeline. this is all based on the [guidelines for manually converting schedules to YAML notation](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml#migrating-from-the-classic-editor)

+#### example

-e.g. Schedule on Tokyo Time (UTC+9) on Saturday at 1:00 (AM) means it needs to be corrected with -9 hours to be in UTC.
+Schedule on Tokyo Time (UTC+9) on Saturday at 1:00 (AM) means it needs to be corrected with -9 hours to be in UTC.
 Your converted YAML Schedule in CRON will read Friday 16:00 (PM) (0 16 \* \* 5)

 similarly if you have a UTC - x timezone scheduled near the end of your timezones day it will be planned on the next day(s).

-### allow override variables --) Parameters
+### allow override variables --> Parameters

 Classical Pipelines know variables.
 One particular property of a variable in classical pipelines is the ability to override values for variables at queue time rendering them into sort of parameters.
-With YAML Pipelines we now have the option to actually declare parameters in our yaml file. variables (declared in a yaml file, not in definitions) are static.
+With YAML Pipelines we now have the option to actually declare parameters in our yaml file.
+Variables (declared in a yaml file, not in definitions) are static.

 The assumption is that if you have declared any variables with the property 'Allow value to be overwritten at queue time' you want them to be turned into YAML parameters.